 Just-in-time purchase and implementation of the data analysis computational resources will be undertaken, probably shortly after the acceptance of the interferometers.

-After acceptance of the interferometers, commissioning of the instruments will proceed under the LIGO Laboratory Operations NSF Research and Related Activities (R&RA) funded effort.
+After acceptance of the interferometers, tuning and refinement of the instruments to reach design sensitivity will proceed under the LIGO Laboratory Operations NSF Research and Related Activities (R&RA) funded effort.

 2 LIGO Laboratory Organization